monaanvari/market-analyzer/README.md

 ---

 ## Notes

-* The negative Sharpe ratio (-0.51) observed in testing highlights how the simple moving average crossover can underperform in trending markets.
 * This project demonstrates the **workflow of designing, testing, and evaluating** a trading strategy — not necessarily producing a profitable one.